nikpappas/awscli-scripts/allInstances/README.md

-Replace <PROFILE> with your profile name and run without arguments
+Replace "<YOUR_PROFILE>" with your profile name and run without arguments